 This selection of packs include the Fusion, Flex, Flight-Backpacker and the Traveler packs.
 Each of these packs is designed to be comfortable with loads weighing in at 30 lbs. or more.
 Each supports our Shoulder Yokes and Standard Hip Belts.

 Our Standard Hip Belts are multi-layered and designed to carry a substantial load very comfortably.
 They are both wide and rigid so that the weight of the pack will be evenly distributed around your waist.

 When wearing this kind belt, you'll want to center it on your hip bone.
 It is specifically designed so that it will comfortably wrap around and cradle your hips in padding.
 You'll need to select one of the four sizes we offer that most closely fits your hip measurements.

-Make sure to leave enough gap between the two padded ends so that the hip belt as it wraps around your waist.
+Make sure to leave enough gap between the two padded ends so that the hip belt can be adjusted as it wraps around your waist.
 If you're on a long hike, you'll want to leave enough gap to accommodate a loss of weight.

 For most people with a hip measurement of between 32 and 40 inches, our Medium hip belt will work just fine.